Port Douglas in Far North Queensland has grown from a tiny one pub outpost into arguably Australia’s most fashionable beach retreat.

 Sassi Cucina e Bar on Wharf Street is a Port institution, with even Cairns locals making the journey just for lunch or dinner.
 Owner Tony Abruzzo is the real Italian deal, and his innovative menu lives up to its ‘sassi’ reputation.

-Many might claim it, but Salsa Bar & Grill really is the taste of the tropics on a plate.
+Many might claim it, but Salsa Bar and Grill really is the taste of the tropics on a plate.
 A true icon of the Port Douglas dining landscape, this restaurant serves up fresh and flavoursome seafood dishes (including their signature crayfish linguine) alongside house-made cheeses, locally sourced exotic fruits and Asian-inspired meat dishes.

 Harrisons — by acclaimed British chef Spencer Patrick — is ranked amongst Australia’s top restaurants.
 The menu is beautifully uncontrived and fuses seasonal local ingredients and produce with a sophisticated European influence.
 Harrisons is located at the Sheraton Grand Mirage Resort and is Port’s only hatted eatery.